VenuMadhavVennu/ioguix.github.io/_posts/2014-09-09-Btree-bloat-query-changelog-part-3.md

 category: postgresql
 ---

+Here are some fresh news about my previous work (see [part 1]({%post_url 2014-03-28-Playing-with-indexes-and-better-bloat-estimate%}) and [part 2]({%post_url 2014-06-24-More-work-on-index-bloat-estimation-query%})) on a better Btree bloat query.

 ## Changelog

-Here are some fresh news about my previous work (see [part 1]({%post_url 2014-03-28-Playing-with-indexes-and-better-bloat-estimate%}) and [part 2]({%post_url 2014-06-24-More-work-on-index-bloat-estimation-query%})) on a better Btree bloat query:

 * add field `is_na` to filter out indexes we can not estimate the bloat with "accuracy" (currently only indexes referencing a fields using the `name` type).